andreypopp/backbone.viewdsl/IDEAS.md

   would pass rendered children of div to MyView.render() method as an argument.
   There could be also an option to pass not yet rendered DOM template to view

-* allow view instantiations to be not instantiations but just to append node of some view to DOM if spec refers on already instantiated view.
-In that case we should just call render() method before inserting view's element into DOM

 * allow custom element/attributes handlers

 * `{{mod2:mod1:val}}` syntax which is transformed into `mod2(mod1(val))`